 Note: Unless there is a warning in the work itself, it is not this trope.
 "This-or-that movie would have been less tragic if it had ended 10 minutes early" is not this trope.
 A narrator telling you to stop watching?
 That's this trope.

-Saikano's fansub had a variant of this.
+- Saikano's fansub had a variant of this.
 Episode 10 of this Thirteen Episode Anime ends with "A friendly warning from the team: This is the ending of happiness in Saikano.
 If you would prefer the anime to have a happy end, consider stopping here and pretending there are no more episodes.
 Continuing will only bring misery and pain.
 You have been warned." at the bottom of the credits.
-Boy howdy, are they right.

 "Now before I go any further, I should mention that if you are looking to read one of those stories where a girl from the real world falls into a fantasy world and maybe falls in love with one of the characters there, you are probably looking at the wrong story."